fegaras/DIQL/README.md

 ## Installation:

-DIQL requires Scala 2.11 and Spark.
+DIQL requires Scala 2.11 and Apache Spark.
 To compile DIQL using scala 2.11.7 and spark core 2.1.0, use:
 ```bash
 mvn clean install
 ```